IIIF/api/source/search/2.0/index.md

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].

+### 1.3.
+Common Specification Features
+{: #common}

+All IIIF specifications share common features to ensure consistency across the IIIF ecosystem.
+These features are documented in the [Presentation API][prezi3-considerations] and are foundational to this specification.
+Common principles for the design of the specifications are documented in the [IIIF Design Principles][annex-patterns].

 ## 2. Overview
 {: #overview}